pytorch/pytorch/docs/source/optim.rst

 This ensures that the adapted state_dict with the correct states for the layers of ``model2`` will be used during model loading.
+Note that this code is designed specifically for this example (e.g., assuming a single parameter group), and other cases might require different adaptations.

 Weight Averaging (SWA and EMA)